-This section focuses on the "Garbage Collection" of the Java programming.
-These Multiple Choice Questions (mcq) should be practiced to improve the Java programming skills required for various interviews (campus interview, walk-in interview, company interview), placement, entrance exam and other competitive examinations.
+This section focuses on the "Garbage Collection" in Java programming.
+These Multiple Choice Questions (MCQ) should be practiced to improve the Java programming skills required for various interviews (campus interviews, walk-in interviews, company interviews), placements and other competitive examinations.

 Explanation: When an object is no longer referenced, it may be reclaimed by the garbage collector.
 If an object declares a finalizer, the finalizer is executed before the object is reclaimed to give the object a last chance to clean up resources that would not otherwise be released.
 When a class is no longer needed, it may be unloaded.

 Explanation: C See the note above on Islands of Isolation (An object is eligible for garbage collection when no live thread can access it - even though there might be references to it).
 B is wrong. ""Never again be used"" does not mean that there are no more references to the object.
 A is wrong.
 Even though Java applications can run out of memory there another answer supplied that is more right.

 3. Which of the below is not a memory leak solution?

 Explanation: Process restart is not a permanent fix to memory leak problem.
 The problem will resurge again..

 4. Which of the below is not a Java Profiler?

 Explanation: Memory leak is like holding a strong reference to an object although it would never be needed anymore.
 Objects that are reachable but not live are considered memory leaks.
 Various tools help us to identify memory leaks.

 Explanation: All objects are placed in the garbage collectible heap.

 6. How to get prints of shared object memory maps or heap memory maps for a given process?